Our Business Development and Sales Team for 2019

 There is no “holiday slowdown “ in the United States.

-The last Qtr.
-(October, November, and December) has historically been great productive months for GroupBDO and our clients for the following reasons:
+The first Quarter business development process as historically been great productive months for GroupBDO and our clients for the following reasons:

-C level contacts are more relaxed to accept calls, but more importantly to speak frankly and openly regarding what may not have worked in their business development and sales process during the year.
+C level contacts need to get the new year off to a great start.
+They are more focused and open to accept calls, but more importantly to speak frankly and openly regarding what may not have worked in their business development and sales process during the year.

 Most sales and business development teams grow weary by Q4, this is when our teams take advantage of the mindset of the weary.